iloveicedgreentea/GoWatchIt/docs/setup_plex.md

 - [HDMI Sync](./setup_hdmi_sync.md)
 - [Home Assistant (WIP)](./setup_homeassistant.md)

+> ℹ I recommend using Home Assistant for triggering actions.
+It is faster and more reliable than Plex webhooks which are very unreliable and slow

 ## Plex
 1) get your player UUID from `https://plex.tv/devices.xml` while logged in (you may need to play something)